Ember-SC/ember-sc-bostonember/README.md

 #### Troubleshooting

-This is currently running using ember-sc version 0.1.1.
+This is currently running using ember-sc version `0.1.1`.
-We try to keep it upgraded periodically to the latest released ember-sc version.
+We try to keep it upgraded periodically to the latest released `ember-cli` version.